The depth-weight compatibility on the motivic fundamental Lie algebra and the Bloch-Kato conjecture for modular forms: The canonical subalgebra of the depth-graded motivic Lie algebra

 sends $\zeta(2m+1)$ to one.
-Here, the last isomorphism above is given by the Beilinson regulator map.
-Then, the Lie algebra $\frakt_*$ is generated by $\{\boldsymbol{\sigma_{2m+1}}\}_{m\geq 1}$ freely.
+Here, the last isomorphism above is induced by the Beilinson regulator map.
+Then, the Lie algebra $\frakt_*$ is generated by $\{\boldsymbol{\sigma_{2m+1}}\}_{m\geq 1}$ freely (\cite[Proposition 2.3]{De-G05}).
 Note that such a choice is not unique \emph{at all}.
-See \cite{Brown17} for an interesting trial to fined normalized lifts.
+See \cite{Brown15}, \cite{Brown17} for interesting trials to find normalized lifts.